hyper-prog/smtherm/README.md

 and make complex decisions about starting or stopping the heating.
 The program communicates via a TCP interface and, in addition to controlling the heating, stores the temperature data of the last 3 days in a ring buffer.

+The SMTherm only have TCP interface, the GlowDash: https://github.com/hyper-prog/glowdash can controls it.

 Compile / Install
 -----------------